reganmarie/DealerVision/README.md

 #### Creating, Getting, and Updating a single manufacturer:
 **URL**
     http://localhost:8100/api/manufacturers/:id/
-    Updating a single manufacturer only requires a name.
+    Only required parameter is `name`
-    The id cannot be altered.
+    ID cannot be altered

    {
     "href": "/api/manufacturers/1/",